 The Act gives employees affected by domestic violence the right to:

-- take at least 10 days of paid domestic violence leave.
+- take up to 10 days of paid domestic violence leave (employers can give more than the 10 days required by law).
 This is separate from annual leave, sick leave and bereavement leave.
 See Domestic violence leave rights and responsibilities.

 - ask for short-term flexible working arrangements.
 This can be for up to 2 months.
 See Short-term flexible working.